Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 ## Artisian AI
 Artisian AI is an AI Agents system for sales, e-mails, and book keeping.
 They are trained to do specific roles and integrate alongside human teams, e.g., for automating the entire outbound sales process.

+## Claygent
+AI agent for web scraping and data summarisation for marketing, sales, finance, and Business Intelligence.